trunkmaster/nextspace/README.md

 # NEXTSPACE

-NEXTSPACE is a desktop environment that brings a [NeXTSTEP](https://en.wikipedia.org/wiki/NeXTSTEP) look and feel to CentOS 7 Linux.
+NEXTSPACE is a desktop environment that brings a [NeXTSTEP](https://en.wikipedia.org/wiki/NeXTSTEP) look and feel to Linux.
 I try to keep the user experience as close as possible to the original NeXT OS.
 It is developed according to the ["OpenStep User Interface Guidelines"](http://www.gnustep.org/resources/documentation/OpenStepUserInterfaceGuidelines.pdf).

-* An explanation of the NeXTSTEP / NextStep naming convention is discussed in further detail [here](Documentation/OpenStep%20Confusion.md).
+> An explanation of the NeXTSTEP / NextStep naming convention is discussed in further detail [here](Documentation/OpenStep%20Confusion.md).

 ![NEXTSPACE example](Documentation/NEXTSPACE_Screenshot.png)